Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 User engagement is in no way related to SEO, at least not directly.

-In this post, we will go through a lot of confusion that there around this topic & check out some best practice to utilize the user engagement in our favor.
+In this post, we will go through a lot of confusion that there is around user engagement SEO & check out some best practices to utilize user engagement in our favor.

 Is user engagement a ranking factor?